EricWay1024/Homological-Algebra-Notes/ha/9-tor.typ

 $ 0 eq "Tor"_1^R lr((A comma B)) arrow.r X times.circle_R B arrow.r Y times.circle_R B arrow.r A times.circle_R B arrow.r 0 $
 which shows that $(- tpr B)$ is exact.

-Note that the second half of the claim relies on the balancing of $Tor$, but the proof is very similar.
+Note that #rrm case relies on the balancing of $Tor$, but the proof is very similar.
 ]

 #corollary[Every projective module is flat.
 In particular, every free module is flat. #footnote[We have already proven this claim in @projective-flat-1, because we needed it for the balancing of $Tor$ (@balance-tor).
 This second proof actually relies on the balancing of $Tor$ so we could not use it previously, but it is presented here regardless.]]